 “Please help yourself to refreshments along the way.
 There is a selection of wines or soft drinks in the mini fridge to your right.”

 Wine would only make her sleepy, so she fished around for a Dr. Pepper in the fridge.
-On the small table next to it sat glasses and a container of ice.
-The drinks appeared chilled already, so she just drank from the can.
+They appeared chilled already, so she just drank from the can.

-Kat went to set the can in the drink holder and saw a small bulging envelope in the way.
-She sat her drink in a different holder and reached for the package.
+Kat went to set the cup in the drink holder and saw a small bulging envelope in the way.
+She sat her soda in a different holder and reached for the package.

 “What’s this?”
 She turned the envelope over in her hand.
 No markings appeared on it.
 The paper seemed to be a thick, eggshell parchment and something slid around inside when she turned it over.
 Blood red wax sealed the envelope.
-The mark was of a lion’s head with a cursive ‘M’ below it.
-She knew her uncle’s seal.
+The mark was of a lion’s head with a cursive ‘M’.
+It was her uncle’s seal.

 Walter glanced into the rearview mirror.
 “Ah, yes.
 That is for you, Miss Katharine.
 It was to be in your allotment of the will, but I thought it best if it were given to you before you arrived at the house.
 You will officially receive it on Friday.
 However, I fear that some of your relatives will have sticky fingers in the house.
 You should hold onto it until then.”